 Everyone six months and older should get a yearly flu shot!
 Certain people are at greater risk for serious complications and are especially encouraged to get a flu vaccine, including:

-- Young kids, especially kids under age five
+- Young kids, especially those under age five

 - Kids and adults of any age with certain chronic health conditions or special healthcare needs, such as asthma, diabetes, heart disease, neurologic conditions, and certain other long-term health conditions

 - Pregnant women